ais-one/cookbook/docs/deployment/home.md

 Note the URL returned you can test it using <URL>/api/healthcheck, you may need to wait awhile for initial response or retry a few times

-### Frontend - recipe-vue-vite
+### Frontend - js-web/vue-vite

-In recipe-vue-vite folder
+In js-web/vue-vite folder

 1. place service account json file into **deploy** folder
 2. setup the API URL in **.env.uat** file from the URL returned in a successful backend setup